zahraaAed/Module03-Assessment/Front-end/README.md

 - Implement a article search functionality by title.

 Sorting Feature:
-- Allow users to sort memes by date created or alphabetically by title.
+- Allow users to sort articles by date created or alphabetically by title.
 Submission

 After implementing the project, stage your changes, commit them, and push to your branch.